Henry Rector: Political career

 Rector was elected to the Arkansas Senate and served in that body from 1848 to 1850.
 He studied law and was admitted to the bar in 1854.
 From 1853 to 1857, he served as U.S. Surveyor-General of Arkansas for several years.
 From 1855 to 1859, he served in the Arkansas House of Representatives and spent one term as a justice of the Arkansas Supreme Court.

+Governor of Arkansas

 Rector was elected Governor of Arkansas in 1860.
 During his term Arkansas seceded from the U.S. and was admitted into the Confederate States.
 The constitution of Arkansas was rewritten reducing the term of office for Governor to two years.
 At the Arkansas secession convention in March 1861, Rector addressed the convention in an oratory urging the extension of slavery:

 Rector left office in 1862 and served as a private in the state militia for the rest of the war.
-He participated in the 1874 constitutional convention.
+He participated in the 1874 Arkansas Constitutional Convention.